catberry/catberry-l10n/README.md

 ```
 It outputs `comments` word.

-More about pluralization you can find next in this readme.

 Also if you have `locale` value in template data context it is not needed to
 specify parameter `locale` in helper because it will be automatically used from
-data context.
+template data context.

 ##Directly in code
-If you need to use localization with some complex logic you can access to
+If you need to use localization with some complex logic you can use
-localization provider and use it directly:
+localization provider directly:

 Localization dictionary: